iffcharan/DBMS/README.md

 HI this is charan.\
-This is used for dbms lab.\
+This repo is used for dbms lab CSLR51.\
 I will try to upload both pdf and text versions of the files so please check accordingly.\